Danaïdes: Arrival in Argos

+During Danaus' rule, a drought ravaged Argos.
+Previously, Poseidon had dried up all the springs around Argos due to Inachus, the first king of Argos, making a sacrifice to Hera and claiming the lands belonged to her instead of Poseidon, whose cult preceded hers in the region.
 One day, one of the Danaids, Amymone, was sent out to fetch water.
 While out, she fell asleep and was attacked by a satyr.
 Seeing this, Poseidon intervened and scared the satyr away by throwing his trident; it became lodged in a rock.
 Poseidon questioned why she was there, and after she told him she was fetching water, he had Amymone remove his trident from the rock, where a spring then gushed forth.
 This fountain, river, or spring created by and named after Amymone is mentioned by multiple ancient authors including Pliny, Ovid, and Apollodorus.
 They claim the spring is near to the lake of Lerna where the hydra lived.